-A magnetic knee brace is a knee support that has magnets strategically placed around the knee joint region, especially around the kneecap to help reduce pain.
+A magnetic knee brace is a specially designed knee support that contains magnets strategically placed to surround the knee joint region, especially around the kneecap, to help reduce pain and inflammation.

 Magnetic therapy has been used for hundreds of years as a drug-free, non-invasive treatment for pain and swelling.

 There are differing opinions about the effectiveness of magnets, but many people find them beneficial, especially for conditions like arthritis.
 Magnetic knee braces combine the support and warmth of a knee brace with the effects of magnetic therapy.

 Here we will look at how they work, look at some of the most popular magnetic knee braces out there and the safety issues when using magnetic therapy.

 Magnetic knee braces supposedly work in a combination of ways, claiming to:

 Magnetic fields are believed to attract and repel charged particles in the blood creating movement and heat.
 This would cause blood vessels to widen which accelerates healing by bringing in fresh oxygen and nutrients and removing toxins.
 This could all help to reduce inflammation and stiffness.

 Magnetic fields are also thought to trigger the nervous system which reduces the pain signals sent to the brain thereby reducing the amount of pain felt.

 Magnetic therapy also reportedly benefits the whole body by improving sleep quality and activity levels as well as reducing stress.